-- 1. Be sure all appliances are disconnected from the generator. - 2.
-Start the generator as instructed in Starting the Engine section. - 3.
-Turn the fuel select dial to the "GASOLINE OFF" position. - 4.
-Let the engine run until fuel starvation has stopped the engine.
-This usually takes a few minutes. - 5.
-Turn the fuel select dial to the "ENGINE STOP" position.
+- 1. If not using the generator for 2-4 weeks, begin by making sure all appliances are disconnected from the generator. - Start the generator as instructed in Starting the Engine section. - 3.
+Turn the EZ Start dial to the "GASOLINE VALVE OFF" position. - 4.
+After the engine stops, turn the EZ Start dial counterclockwise to the "STOP" position.